-Now, we have three Griffon Vultures with Ornitella satellite transmitters, type “ORNITRACK-50-GPS / GSM”, within the satellite tracking program.
-Two are followed from 1.9.2018, and the third from 25.05.2019.
-All three were released in the Special Nature Reserve “Uvac”.
+Now, we have two Griffon Vultures with Ornitella satellite transmitters, type “ORNITRACK-50-GPS / GSM”, within the satellite tracking program.
+The three transmitters are ready to be deployed.

 On this page you have the opportunity to keep track of their movement (Note: for better viewing, click on the photo):